kwgoodman/femto/README.rst

 =========

 What's the fastest way to sum a N-dimensional NumPy array along an axis?
-I don't know---that's why I created *some_sums*.
+I don't know---that's why I created some_sums.

-`some_sums` is written in C and contains many versions of the same function.
+**some_sums**, written in C, contains several implementations of a `sum` function.
+To keep things simple the input array must have ndim > 1 and axis cannot be None.

 Benchmark
 =========